PauloRVdC/Heap-Sort-C/README.md

 # Heap-Sort-C
-A heap sort implementation em C
+A heap sort implementation in C